Movansha/duck-dns-ip-updater/README.md

 # Easy to Use (Step by Step)
 - Download the zip file -> https://github.com/Movansha/duck-dns-ip-updater/releases
-- Extract file named "DDIU Setup.exe"
+- Extract file named "DDIU_v1.0_Setup.exe" and install it.
-- Run the executable
-- Intall the application
+- Run the application
-- Run it
-- Double click on the duck icon in system tray
+- Double click on the duck icon in system tray or right click and click "Configurations" button.
 - Enter your domain and token informations
 - Click "Apply" button

 #